teuben/teunix/docs/astronomy-on-ubuntu.md

 5. slack
 6. discord
 7. --virtual world--
+7. the one we used at adass 2021
 8. webex

 and maybe more, but these are the ones I've used at least ones.